 The single biggest and most critical requirement of success is the desire to be the best.
 No matter what you may do – if you want to succeed, you need to be passionate about what you do and want to be the best at it.
 This is something that I have been aware of all my life.
 I always wanted to be the best at whatever I did.
 Read the most, get the best results at school, train my dog so that it would win in tracking and show championships, school my horse so that he would win in dressage competitions every time, climb the biggest mountain I could find, do what nobody had done before, go where nobody had gone before me.
 Always trying to excel in whatever I put my hand to.
 I never saw any thrill in simply doing more of the same.
 I always wanted to do something new.
 And that’s a very cool way to live.

-It is not that I succeeded on every occasion.
+Having said all that, it is not that I succeeded in every endeavor.
 But I made a serious effort every time.
-And when I failed, I used the other technique that I had learnt early in life; analyze failure, face the brutal reality, and acknowledge ownership.
+And when I failed, I used the technique that I learnt early in life; to objectively analyze failure, face the brutal reality, and acknowledge ownership.
 No justification of mistakes.
 No blaming others.
 Take the responsibility for my own actions.
 See what went wrong and why.
 See what I need to do to ensure that this particular mistake never happens again.
 The pin and hole principle in engineering; fool proofing the system so that it becomes impossible to make a mistake.
 Not leaving the issue to individual discretion but creating a system to ensure that the correct procedure is followed every time.
 These are two principles that I have always tried to follow in my life: try to be the best and own up to mistakes.

 A third principle that I have always tried to follow is to actively seek feedback.
 And then to listen to it without defensiveness.
 No justification or argument with the person giving the feedback, always remembering that my intention is inside my heart.
-What we intended to convey is less important than what we did convey.
+What I intended to convey was less important than what I did convey.
 What the other person sees is the action, not the intention.
 And if the action did not convey the intention, then the action failed and must change, because for us all, perception is reality.

 I was speaking to a friend of mine who was the promoter of one of the early IT companies in Bangalore that had this TGIF custom.